plager20/se_project_express/README.md

 This project utalizes many technologies/resources including:

 - Express.js: A web application framework for Node.js
-- MongoDB: A NoSWL database used to store users and clothing items
+- MongoDB: A NoSQL database used to store users and clothing items
 - ESLint: JS linting tool to ensure the quality of the code
 - Postman: Used to test and debugg API's
 - Github Actions: Allows the continous testing of code whenever it is updated